 The standard flat, also referred to as a "theatre" or "Broadway" flat, is a wooden framework made of 1x3 or 1x4 pine.
-The frame pieces are layed flat to the surface of the unit, and assembled using butt joints held together with cornerblocks and keystones (pre-cut 1/4 ply gussets).
+The frame pieces are laid flat to the surface of the unit, and assembled using butt joints held together with corner blocks and keystones (pre-cut 1/4 ply gussets).
 The covering is canvas or muslin, glues to the frame.

 Corner blocks: made of 1/4" fir plywood.
 These are the mechanical fasteners that hold the frame together.
-Cornerblocks are generally right triangles 10"x10".
-The surface grain should be across the joint at perpendicular or diagonal, NOT parallel to it.>/p>
+Corner blocks are generally right triangles 10"x10".
+The surface grain should be across the joint at perpendicular or diagonal, NOT parallel to it.

 Keystones are either rectangular or "keystone" shaped.
 The keystone shape is slightly stronger but takes longer to make.
 The keystone would be about 3 1/2"x7"x2 1/2".
 The rectangular strap would be about 2 1/2 to 3"x7".

 Once the standard fastener was the clout nail, a soft iron nail that clinched itself when nailed into a metal plate.
-Now standard fasteners are either pneumatic staples and glue, or since the advent of battery drills, 3/4" screws.
+Now standard fasteners are either pneumatic staples and glue, or 3/4" screws.
 Screws are quick and allow easy disassembly.
 Staples by themselves are not strong enough, but with glue are very fast and permanent.